ankittripathe/TrendWear/README.md

-# ✨ TrendWear – A Modern & Responsive E-commerce Clothing Platform ✨
+# ✨ TrendWear – E-commerce Clothing Brand ✨

 Thrilled to showcase **TrendWear**, an intuitive and stylish React-powered e-commerce clothing website designed for a seamless shopping experience! 🛍️